How To Get Rid Of Dandelions

 Controlling Dandelions in Lawns

-If you don’t use a lawn service, go your local garden center and check out the various chemicals that you can spread on your lawn that tout themselves as “broad-leafed herbicides.”
-Otherwise, simply look for something make for lawns that specifies controlling dandelions.
+If you don’t use a lawn service, you have the option of going to your local garden center and checking out the various chemicals that you can spread on your lawn that tout themselves as “broad-leafed herbicides.”
+Otherwise, simply look for something made for lawns that specifies controlling dandelions.

 Other Links Of Interest: